ttreeagency/JsonApi/Documentation/fetching/resources.md

 }
 ```

 This request is handled by the Adapter's `query` method.
-By default the Eloquent adapter will return all
+By default the Doctrine adapter will return all
 models for a resource collection query that does not provide any pagination or filtering parameters.

 > If there are potentially hundreds of resources that could be returned for a resource collection, we strongly